jethornton/flexgui/docs/source/ini.rst

 Resource File
 -------------

-To use a .py resource file (to add images to buttons with your qss stylesheet) place the .py resource file in the configuration directory and add the following line to the .ini file:
+To use a .py resource file (to add images to buttons with your qss stylesheet) place the .py resource file in the configuration directory and add the following line to the .ini file
 ::

 	RESOURCES = resources.py